a3helmich/Konfidence.BaseClasses/README.md

 	- Contains(..) with specified casing type
 	- ToDecimal(), parse a string into a decimal

-### Konfidence.BaseClasses package is available on [nuget.org](https://www.nuget.org/packages/Konfidence.BaseClasses).
+### The Konfidence.BaseClasses package is available on [nuget.org](https://www.nuget.org/packages/Konfidence.BaseClasses).

 ### Konfidence.BaseDataBaseClasses
 - Some classes that make CRUD on SQL with the enterprise libraries really easy, without the strong dependencies included in the EntityFramework, only usefull with my ClassGenerator.
 Also referenced by the Konfidence.SqlHostProvider package.